simplex-chat/simplex-chat/blog/20220404-simplex-chat-instant-notifications.md

 ## We've cracked it for Android!

-After some research into how push notifications work on Android, and open-source altetnatives to Google push notifications, we discovered how to avoid sharing device tokens with any servers.
+After some research into how push notifications work on Android, and open-source alternatives to Google push notifications, we discovered how to avoid sharing device tokens with any servers.

 We have implemented message reception as a background service (in Android terminology, a "foreground service" showing a notification icon when the service is running) following the same design as [ntfy.sh](https://github.com/binwiederhier/ntfy-android) created by [Philipp Heckel](https://github.com/binwiederhier), who, in turn, credits the design to [the blog post by Roberto Huertas](https://robertohuertas.com/2019/06/29/android_foreground_services/).
 Big thanks to them!